Golden Bay and Għajn Tuffieħa top our list of swimming spots for best day trips in Malta for soft adventure.

 Plan ahead: check ferry schedules on the Gozo Channel website.

-Dingli Cliffs & Għar Lapsi
+Hike Dingli Cliffs & Swim at Għar Lapsi

 Just as Ta’ Ċenċ Cliffs are the must-see coastal cliffs on Gozo, Dingli Cliffs are a must-see on Malta’s main island.
 Located along the island’s rugged west coast, these dramatic limestone cliffs plunge steeply down toward the Mediterranean, offering sweeping, unobstructed views that seem to stretch endlessly to the horizon.